 What is a whistleblower?

-Whistleblowers make certain wrongdoings known for the benefit of the public.
-In Queensland, Whistleblowers are protected by law from criminal prosecution or legal action against them.
+A whistleblower is a person who discloses information about wrongdoings for the benefit of the public.
+In Queensland, whistleblowers are protected by law from criminal prosecution or legal action being taken against them.

 Who should a whistleblower tell?